Spicy-Boy/SBTW-Deprecated-/README.md

 # Super-Better-Than-Wolves

-Super Better Than Wolves is the ultimate answer to the survival experience.
-It makes the earlygame fun again.
+It is the ultimate answer to the BTW earlygame, a massive infusion of content to enrich the experience and give players more to do both during the day and at night